 First Step: Use Orbitz Promo Codes

 We can’t believe we’ve never used this site before for budget travel deals.
 Orbitz is the drop-dead discount online travel booking site.
-On top of that you can save more if you use orbitz coupons from Couponcoder.com.
+On top of that you can save more if you use orbitz coupons here from CouponFeed.org.
 It adds up to incredibly cheap tours, flights, and hotels.
 They don’t work with short term vacation rental sites like VRBO or Homeaway, however, which is a shame.

 Start Saving For Your Trip Today!

 If you have enough money to live on, but you never have enough for a larger purchase like a holiday, you must start saving today.
 Open an online savings account, preferably one with penalties if you withdraw money from a bank machine.
 If you make it a little bit more difficult to access your savings, you are less likely to spend it and more likely to leave it alone to gain interest.
 Label your account something like “do not spend” or “dream vacation” to remind you of your goals.

 Set up an automatic deposit for this account.
 If your bank puts $5 in your vacation fund every week, you can’t spend that money on anything else.
 Your bank will be saving your money for you, even when you’re not paying attention.
 Five dollars doesn’t sound like much, but that’s exactly the point.
 You can’t go on vacation for $5, but if you put away $5 a week for one year, you will have $260, plus whatever your account has gained in interest. $6 a week will net you $312 in one year.
 The sooner you set up your automatic savings, the sooner you will reach your target goal.